RajeshTechForge/awesome-PyMongo/README.md

 print(client)
 ```

-> Now if you run the code, output will be like,
+> Now if you run the code, the output will be like this,
 > ```python
 > >>> MongoClient(host=['localhost:27017'], document_class=dict, tz_aware=False, connect=True)
 > ```